 SQL Server 2019 includes new and improved features for Analysis Services that enhance performance, resource governance, and client support.
 These features include calculation groups in tabular models, query interleaving, many-to-many relationships in tabular models, new property settings for resource governance, online attach, and governance setting for Power BI cache refreshes.

 Enhancements to SQL Server 2019 Reporting Services (SSRS)

 How Progent Can Help You Plan, Configure, and Manage Your SQL Server 2019 Deployment

-- Support for Azure SQL Managed Instance allows you to host a database catalog for SSRS in an Azure SQL Managed Instance hosted in a virtual machine or in your data center.
+- Support for Azure SQL Managed Instances allows you to host a database catalog for SSRS in an Azure SQL Managed Instance hosted in a virtual machine or in your data center.
 You are required to use database credentials for the connection to SQL Managed Instance.